learningdebunked/GenAILearning/README.md

 What are CNN ? {convolutional neural networks } ? – Computer vision tasks
 What are RNN ? {Recurrent neural networks} ? – sequential data processing What are LLMs ? {Large language models }
+Predictive model ??
+What is a large-scale vector search system that is used in RAG ?
 What are Multimodal language model ?
   Multimodal, meaning it handles both text and other media such as images.